 If I reject the CAP 2026 offer now, can I appear for CAT 2026 and apply again?

 Yes, fully.
 Declining a CAP offer does not blacklist you from any future IIM admissions cycle.
-The cleaner path is to formally decline within the deadline so the seat moves to the next person on the waitlist, then prep CAT 2026 with a defined target percentile and a category-cohort comparison set, rather than a generic "score higher" goal.
+The cleaner path is to formally decline within the deadline so the seat moves to the next person on the waitlist, then prep CAT 2026 with a defined target percentile and a category-cohort comparison set rather than a generic "score higher" goal.
+For detailed CAP waitlist strategy and timeline considerations, see that dedicated breakdown.

-What if the waitlist does not move by mid-June and I have no other offers?
+What if the waitlist does not move by mid-July and I have no other offers?